biochem-fan/CrystFEL/README.md

   calculate RMS between observed spot positions and predicted positions.
 * export_to_pickle
   convert a stream file to pickle files cctbx.xfel can read.
-  very buggy, not working well
+  very buggy, not working well.
+* dump_unmerged
+  dump unmerged (but indices converted to be in the ASU) intensities from a stream file for statistical inspection.